Koko's Mac II: A Preliminary Report

 the words, sounds, and images associated with the various buttons are provided

-directly within Lingo to help the researchers design and experiment with the
+directly within Lingo to help the researchers design and experiment with

 Subject screen layout.
-Alternate layout configurations may be saved and opened
+Alternate layout configurations may be saved and

 in the usual Macintosh manner through the File menu.